UOA-CS732-SE750-Students-2023/project-group-zesty-zuchons/README.md

 Web Crafter is a low-code website building platform aimed to help people who don't know website programing to buildup their own website by drag and drop.
 - Login with Google authentication
-- Provide basic widgets for user to buildup the website
+- Provide basic widgets for user to buildup the website.
-- Provide flexible drag-and-drop feature for people to add and modify the widget for their webpage in canvas
+- Provide flexible drag-and-drop feature for people to add and modify the widget for their webpage in canvas.
-- Styles and properfies of widget can be modified easily from setting panel
+- Styles and properfies of widget can be modified easily from setting panel.
 - Modifiable and customizable switch/button/chip for multiple usage.
-- support event for some of the widget (e.g: support onclick event on button)
+- Support event for some of the widget (e.g: support onclick event on button).
-- Auto loading for the canvas if user already saved one
+- Auto loading for the canvas if user already saved one.
+- Simple and easy to use, users can buildup their own website without much programming skills.

 ## Tech stacks